dan-tee/blog/content/2016q1/watch tiny neural nets learn.md

 Modified: 2016-03-04 20:00
 Category: Machine Learning
 Tags: Machine Learning, Neural Nets, Keras, Introduction
-Summary: In this post I'll show you some animations of tiny neural nets learning.
-Finding the right neural net for a
-         given problem needs experience and experimentation.
-I'll show you the steps and missteps it took me to find a good net to predict a noisy sine function.

 In this post I'll show you some animations of tiny neural nets learning.
 Finding the right neural net for a given problem needs experience and experimentation.
 I'll show you the steps and missteps it took me to find